This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need an additional enema, using warm water, the morning of your procedure.

-- Caregivers may insert an IV into your vein.
+- Healthcare providers may insert an IV into your vein.
 A vein in the arm is usually chosen.
 Through the IV, you may be given liquids and medicine.

 WHAT WILL HAPPEN: